Białystok Voivodeship (1944–1975)

-Białystok Voivodeship (Województwo białostockie) was a unit of administrative division and local government in Poland from 1945 to 1975, when its purview was separated into eastern Suwałki Voivodeship, Łomża Voivodeship and Białystok Voivodeship (1975–1998).
+Białystok Voivodeship (Województwo białostockie) was an administrative division and local government in Poland from 1944 to 1975, when its purview was separated into eastern Suwałki Voivodeship, Łomża Voivodeship and Białystok Voivodeship (1975–1998).
 Its capital city was Białystok.
 The establishment of Podlaskie Voivodeship in 1999 was essentially a reunion of the areas of Białystok Voivodeship (1945–1975).

 The area's administrative region of 1950 amounted to 23 201 square kilometers, which was later reduced to 23 153 square kilometers.
 In 1946 the population approximately 941 000 and in 1970 it had approximately 1 176 000 inhabitants.

 Politics

 From 1945 to 1950 served as Voivodes Jerzy Sztachelski, Stefan Dybowski, Stanisław Krupka and Julian Horodecki.